 Complaining to school management

-Some procedures may allow for an additional stage if the education and library board (ELB), Council for Catholic Maintained Schools (CCMS) or another external agency provides an independent appeal or review.
+Some procedures may allow for an additional stage if the Education Authority (EA), Council for Catholic Maintained Schools (CCMS) or another external agency provides an independent appeal or review.

-The ELBs and the CCMS are also required to set up a procedure for dealing with complaints.
+The EA and CCMS are also required to set up a procedure for dealing with complaints.